opencog/link-grammar/link-grammar/README.md

 Features:
 ---------
 - Ability to intercept error messages (when required).
-This allow printing them not only to stdout/stderr, but to any other stream (like logging) or place (like a GUI window).
+This allows printing them not only to stdout/stderr, but to any other stream (like logging) or place (like a GUI window).
 This also allows to reformat the message.

-- Possibility to print a message in part and still have it printed as one complete message.
-The API for that is natural - messages are gathered until a newline (if a message ends with `\n\` this is an embedded newline).
+- Possibility to print a message in parts and still have it printed as one complete message.
+The API for that is natural - messages are gathered until a newline (if a message ends with `\n\\` this is an embedded newline).
 The severity level of the last part, if exists, is used for the whole message.